 G. P. Calzolari provided a summary of achievements from the SLS Space Link Protocols WG for this meeting cycle that included: publishing of the USLP Blue Book; achievement of consensus to craft a Resolution for Publication of CCSDS 700.1-G USLP Green Book Issue 1 once final cross-check with Blue book is completed; further refinement of Space Packet Protocol (SPP) within the SPP Revisions Project; and update of Overview of Space Communication Protocols GB with latest refinements of SPP.
 Overall good progress was made in in advancing USLP GB to Issue 1 and a new project involving the removal of the Space Packet from Encapsulation Service was identified.
 With regard to interaction with other WGs, pink sheets were generated to add USLP frame into Prox-1 C&S blue book and were discussed with the C&S WG resulting in a SLS-C&S Resolution to start an Agency Review; and coordination occurred with SDLS for adding Frame Security Report in TM and AOS Operation Control Field.
 Further Resolutions anticipated in the next 6 months include publication of Issue 1 of CCSDS 700.1-G, USLP Green Book and a new project for the removal of the Space Packet from Encapsulation Service.

 G. P. Calzolari provided a summary of achievements from the SLS Space Data Link Layer Security WG.
 Major achievements for this meeting cycle included: before the meeting, publication of the SDLS Core protocol green book (350.5) - published in June 2018; SDLS Extended Procedures (355.1-B) document finalized and submitted to Agency Review #1 (August 2018); and SDLS Extended Procedures Green Book (350.11) with inputs from contributing agencies.
-Additionally, good progress was made in the working group regarding the SDLS Extended Procedures red-1 (355.1) whereby, all RIDS generated in Agency Review #1 were dispositioned resulting in no significant technical changes.
+Additionally, good progress was made in the working group regarding the SDLS Extended Procedures red-1 (355.1) whereby, all RIDs generated in Agency Review #1 were dispositioned resulting in no significant technical changes.
 The draft blue book will be prepared while the final round of interoperability testing is performed and the resolution to publish blue book is expected around January 2019.
 G. P. Calzolari also shared that all contributions to SDLS Extended procedures green book (350.11) were reviewed and the document is 85% complete.

 G. P. Calzolari provided a summary of achievements from the Multispectral Hyperspectral Data Compression Working Group (SLS-MHDC).
 Achievements for this meeting cycle included progress on the CCSDS-123.0-B-2 “Low-Complexity Lossless & Near-Lossless Multispectral & Hyperspectral Image Compression” book in which all RIDs were resolved and a marked up Pink Book and RID resolutions were delivered.
 Additionally, the WG delivered a cross-verification Yellow Book (May, 2018), in which the RID resolution includes a very minor change in the encoding of image metadata in the header.
 Cross-verification of test cases exercising this change is to be run in the next 2 weeks.
 G. P. Calzolari updated the progress on CCSDS-121.0-B Lossless Data Compression (reconfirmation review) which will need a new issue due to revisions to address an identified shortcoming that falls outside the scope of a Corrigendum – the working group reviewed draft text for Issue 3 to solve the problems.
 The WG expects this will be sent to Agency Review before spring 2019 meeting.